kitterion/rules_kotlin_native/README.md

 # Bazel Kotlin Native rules

+> [!IMPORTANT]
+> These rules are in a bit of a rough state.
+They work for my needs but lack proper documentation and certain features.
+Pull requests are welcome!

 ## Installation

 Only bzlmod is supported right now.
 Pick the latest commit and add the following to your MODULE.bazel file